swift-emacs/swift-mode/README.md

 You can install a snapshot version of `swift-mode` from the [MELPA](http://melpa.milkbox.net) repository.
-The version of `switf-mode` there will always be up-to-date, but it might be unstable (albeit rarely).
+The version of `swift-mode` there will always be up-to-date, but it might be unstable (albeit rarely).

 #### MELPA Stable